dharmafly/noodle/_posts/2005-01-01-noodle-as-node-module.md

 heading: Noodle as node module
 ---

+**Note:** Since noodle's internal cache uses an interval this will keep the related node process running indefinately.
+Be sure to run `noodle.stopCache()` when your code is finished with noodle.

+## Methods

+### noodle.query

 The main entry point to noodle's functionality is the `query` method.
 This method accepts a query or an array of queries as its only parameter and returns a [promise](https://github.com/kriskowal/q).